Joshssiegel/MYO_RPS/README.md

 ## Future Plans and Implications
 This project is a step forward in human motion detection, and interfacing with computers in a different way.
 This is a base-case for the future, where human actions can be read accurately and processed appropriately.
-Major implications of this are in the healthcare industry, where reading arm motions from disabled people to accurately read hand motions can improve prosthetic maneuverability.
+Major implications of this are in healthcare, where accurately reading arm motions from disabled patients can improve prosthetic maneuverability and range of motion.